 Determining child custody is one of the most contentious aspects of a divorce where children are involved.
 Disputes over who will get custody can be emotionally charged and difficult to resolve without the help of a skilled lawyer.
-Fort Bend County child custody attorney Jamie Zand has over 10 years of experience helping Texans find favorable resolutions to child custody matters.
-At Jamie Jordan Zand, PLLC, we understand the hardship you are facing – we can stand by your side, fighting for you and your child’s best interests.
+Sugar Land child custody attorney Jamie Jordan has over 10 years of experience helping Texans find favorable resolutions to child custody matters.
+At Jamie Jordan, PLLC, we understand the hardship you are facing – we can stand by your side, fighting for you and your child’s best interests.

 Contact us online or call (832) 463-4933 to get started on your case with a free initial consultation.

 There are two types of custody a parent can be granted: Physical and legal.

 This is when a parent has the responsibility to make important life decisions on behalf of the child.
 Decisions such as education, medical, religious activities, extracurricular activities fall under the realm of legal custody.